changzzzzz/straightforward-med-ims-testDatabaseDevelop/README.md

 ![banner](/public/assets/screenshots/banner.jpg)

+## This is a student group project as a Monash university computer science last year porject, the author includes Amogha, Anant, Zihan, Yang and Joseph.
+## The original version is located in Monash gitlab.
+We base on the basic template and redesign the function and UI.

 ## Simplified CSU-Clinic's IMS

 Note: This project is a school requirement and is intended for showcasing purposes only.
 It is not a complete and fully functional system for production use.